How to quickly think of ideas in IELTS writing.

 Four key points to consider

 1. Do not over-complicate it.
 The most obvious ideas are best in IELTS writing but they should be specific ideas.
 You do not need to be an expert on the topic.
-As long as you can write a relevant idea and explain and develop it with an example, then that is enough.
+As long as you can write a relevant idea and explain and develop it with an example then that is enough.

-Three Methods for getting ideas
+Three Methods for getting ideas (one I don’t advise)

 1. Listing advantages and disadvantages or problems and solutions: This idea works well particularly for a problem solution essay or an advantage disadvantage essay.
 You just list problems on the left and solutions on the right, or advantages on the left and disadvantages on the right.
-Remember though that you should be selective.
-You should not write a list of ideas in your body paragraph.
-One central idea is fine.

 2. Asking yourself questions: This technique is very useful for getting ideas quickly, imagine talking to a friend over a coffee and you are discussing the topic, ask lots of questions and keep asking ‘why?’ make notes as ideas come up.

-3. Brainstorming: This is when you map out various words and ideas connected to the central topic, the key topic is in a circle and there are various connected circles and ideas.
+3. Mind mapping: This is when you map out various words and ideas connected to the central topic, the key topic is in a circle and there are various connected circles and ideas.
 Some students say this works for them but I found that I end up with too many ideas and it takes too long to plan.
 I don’t recommend this approach.

 Here is the question again for the problem solution essay from the last lesson.